LunarG/VulkanTools/BUILD.md

 # Build Instructions
 This project fully supports Linux today.
-Support for Windows is for the loader, layers, and the VkTrace trace/replay tools.
+Support for Windows is for the layers, tests and the VkTrace trace/replay tools.
 Support for Android is TBD.

 ## Git the Bits

-Make sure you have access to the Khronos GitLab repository at gitlab.khronos.org.
-Once you do, the preferred work flow is to clone the repo, create a branch, push branch to gitlab and then issue a merge request to integrate that work back into the repo.
+Make sure you have access to the Khronos Github repository.
+Once you do, the preferred work flow is to clone the repo, create a branch, push branch to github and then issue a merge request to integrate that work back into the repo.

-Note: If you are doing ICD (driver) development, please make sure to look at documentation in the [ICD Loader](loader/README.md) and the [Sample Driver](icd).
+## Dependencies
+  - You must have a LoaderAndTools (LoaderAndValidationLayers) repository from Khronos, and a glslang, LunarGlass repository that are file system peers to VulkanTools,.

 ## Linux System Requirements
 Ubuntu 14.04.3 LTS, 14.10, 15.04 and 15.10 have been used with the sample driver.